Dario-97-d/react-fundamentals-test/README.md

 A single-page app for task management built with React + Vite.
 It allows users to list, create, edit, delete, and mark tasks as completed.
 The app communicates with a REST API backend and is built using modern React patterns with reusable components and clean state management.

-The interface is entirely in Portuguese (PT), while the codebase and documentation are in English.

 ---

 ## ✨ Features